Are you planning on going to Japan for the first time?

 you’re welcome – ie ie.

-and maybe a couple more words in Japanese.
-Still you won’t get lost if your knowledge of the language is next to non-existent.
+Nevertheless, learning a few words is just a nice and respectful gesture and you won’t get lost if your knowledge of the language is next to non-existent.

 You can easily get a SIM card or rent a router.
 However, I found the prices too high and thought I would have free access at my hotels, anyway.

 And I hardly didn’t have free internet access anywhere.
 But I’m also someone who can happily be without the internet – even for a couple of hours.

 Then there is maps.me – which I didn’t use for data protection reasons.